GEOS270/Syllabus/docs/Course Policy.md

 # Strategies for Success

-* Be proactive
+**Be proactive!**
 * Timely communication is important!
+If you have an issue, please bring it to my attention.
+* Drop by office hours & ask questions!
 * Don't wait until the last minute to set up ArcGIS Pro, do it now to save yourself a headache down the road.
-  * Drop by office hours
-  * Attend Lectures
-  * Ask Questions!